About Festival

 The new year, which we are talking about here is not the more popular one which starts on 1st of January, but the traditional Indian new year.

 Time is a continuous process.
-That’s why we require a reference point to measure the passage of time for better planning of future.
+That’s why we require a reference point to measure the passage of time for better planning of the future.
 This reference point can be any day of the year and it is better if the day has some historical, cosmic, geographical or religious significance.

 Traditionally, we consider Chaitra Shukla Pratipada as the New Year day.
 This day has following significance: